 This vinaigrette recipe is extremely versatile and can be used as a marinade, salad dressing, or even to dip vegetables.
+This is one of my favorite FODMAP side dish recipes to make as it’s so easy to make and packed with flavor.
 The miso comes in a large sized container which lasts for months in the refrigerator.

 I had no idea how many benefits there were from adding miso paste to your diet.
 Check them out below: